ICT-Mahidol/2023-ITCS473-GluayGluay/README.md

 #### 7. Test Case Name: testWhenCallIsValidMove_thenReturnCorrectResult

 - **Goal**: Validate the behavior of the `isValidMove` method when provided with various row, column, and value inputs.

-- **Characteristics**:
-  - **Interface-Based**: Ensuring the method `isValidMove` returns the expected boolean value according to the input validity.
-  - **Functionality-Based**: Verifying the method's ability to correctly determine valid and invalid moves based on the inputs.

 - **Testable Functions**: `isValidMove(int row, int col, String value)`